xvitaly/srcrepair/docs/source/config-editor.rst

 Game configuration file editor (config editor) allow you to easily create, view or edit any Source Engine game configs in a simple, but powerful GUI.

-.. index:: config editor, working with config editor
+.. index:: working with config editor
 .. _editor-working:

 Working with config editor